dionarodrigues/iceberg-boilerplate/README.md

 - gulp js: execute js files
 - gulp css: compile stylus files
 - gulp img: compress image files
+- gulp clean: deletes all the contents of the folder "assets"
 - gulp deploy: run all tasks but not initialize watch for changes and a server

 ## License